 Many of us install air conditioners to help us feel cool in our homes.
 But when you start to notice unpleasant odors coming from your cooling system, it’s more than just irritating.
 It can greatly affect your home comfort.

 Where do the smells come from?

-Heat and moisture can contribute to increased mold growth, specially in warmer climates.
-Not only can mold and mildew create a nasty smell, but it can also negatively impact the quality of air in your home.
+Heat and moisture can contribute to increased mold growth, especially in warmer climates.
+Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.

 What can I do?

 Analyze your filter.
 This is a typical culprit for air conditioner odors.
 If it’s been a long time since you’ve swapped your air filter, go ahead and replace it with a brand new one.
 We typically advise changing your filter every few months.
 But it’s also key to keep in mind other elements that would require you to replace it more frequently, such as pets in the home or if a family member has allergies or asthma.

 If you’ve exchanged the filter and it’s not making a difference, it’s probably time to contact a professional.
 Especially if it’s been an lengthy period of time since your last air conditioning inspection.
 The pros can review the situation to see if a thorough cleaning can do the job.
 You may also want to consider having your air ducts cleaned.
 Professional duct cleaners can take a look to see if your indoor air quality would improve from a proper cleaning.